 According to Resume Pro, some of the critical elements of a strong sales resume include quantifying your accomplishments, describing the results of your work, and including any awards or certifications that you may have received.

 Finally, if you’re looking for in-person help with crafting your resume or preparing for an interview, be sure to check out Job Skills.
-They offer free virtual workshops that cover all aspects of the job search process, from writing a resume to acing an interview.
+They have articles on how to better prepare, be successful, use the right body language, and build confidence during the interview process.

 Whether you’re just starting out in your career or looking to make a change, it’s crucial to have the right tools and resources at your disposal.